Skip to main content

 Threshold Signature Scheme (TSS)

-A Threshold Signature Scheme (TSS) is a type of digital signature protocol used by MPC Wallets to enable distributed parties to jointly sign transactions.
+A Threshold Signature Scheme (TSS) is a type of digital signature protocol used by MPC Wallets that allows distributed parties to each contribute independently to a transaction’s signature.
 In the MPC-TSS setup, a flexible threshold signature scheme (”m out of n” key shares) can be implemented.
-For instance, in a 2-2 signature scheme, two private key shares will be generated independently and both key shares will be required to sign each transaction.
+For instance, in a 2-2 signature scheme, two private key shares will be generated independently and both key shares will be required to authorize each transaction.

 Types of MPC Wallets on Cobo Portal